Best Android TV Box 2019 – The Ultimate Buying Guide

 With a fast and modern chipset providing the latest generation of graphics and networking performance, you gain a lot of capabilities as well as options.
 Not just the latest graphics-intensive titles but also UI elements, screens, and apps load quicker.
 Once onscreen, they are pleasingly quick and responsive in everyday use.
 In particular, high-definition videos including the latest UHD releases will show few if any buffering or stuttering issues on fast internet connections.

 Included in the package is a solitary controller that can almost be a design meld of the PS4 and Xbox One gamepads.
-There are the requisite dual inline control sticks, a regular d-pad, a quadrangle of four A, B, X, and Y keys, and dual sets of shoulder switches.
+There are the requisite dual inline control sticks, a regular D-pad, a quadrangle of four A, B, X, and Y keys, and dual sets of shoulder switches.
 The controller’s additional features comprise an intriguing set of ports, including micro-USB for charging, volume rockers by the bottom’s rim, and most importantly, a regular 3.5 mm audio port atop the housing for headsets.

 Not everyone will find the controller’s look and feel as pleasing as that of their preferred game controllers, but its conventional design should get most owners aboard and through their games.
-There is an optional remote that can ordered that has nice and solid feel and like the controller, it has a slider for controlling volumes, although there are no playback controls.
+There is an optional remote that can be ordered that has a nice and solid feel and like the controller, it has a slider for controlling volumes, although there are no playback controls.

 Software and Content